Skip to content

 Example

-• it is presented within a pre-agreed format (i.e. request a specific sum of money for a particular stake in the business);
+• it is presented within a pre-agreed format (i.e. requesting a specific sum of money for a particular stake in the business);

 • it is presented in a pre-agreed format (i.e. in front of 5 business investors); and

-• it is an informal negotiation that does not bind any of the parties involved (for example, this agreement is not legally binding on investors.
+• it is an informal negotiation that does not bind any of the parties involved (for example, this agreement is not legally binding for the investors.

-Now, assuming the investor verbally accepts a deal in the show, this would amount to a post-negotiation MoU because:
+Now, assuming the investor verbally accepts a deal on the show, this would amount to a post-negotiation MoU because:

 • it is a verbal agreement as to important terms (i.e. the investment on offer); and